FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 However, you can still use the entity-component design with your scripts because every actor can have scripts like in Unity.
 Just instead of using `GetComponent<T>()` in your scripts, write `GetChild<T>()`/`GetScript<T>()`.

-In Flax, Scene object is also an Actor so you can access it like any other Actor.
+In Flax, a Scene object is also an Actor so you can access it like any other Actor.
 This means that Scenes can have their own scripts and be transformed like other objects.

 > [!Tip]
 > Flax's coordinate system's base unit is centimeters instead of meters, meaning a Flax Actor placed at <100,100,100> is in the equivalent position of a Unity Transform placed at <1,1,1>.